aneeshkandi14/ascon-hw-public/README.md

 - The proposed SBOXes for Threshold.
 Source: `ascon_sbox_ti/`

  ## Verifying the Code
 We have used `iverilog` verilog compiler and `gtkwave` tool for viewing the waveforms.
-The testbench directory contains the testbench, `test_tb.v`, and a bash script to run the test.
+The testbench directory contains the testbench, `tb_enc+dec.v`, and a bash script to run the test.
 Ensure all three files are in the same directory as `ascon.v`, and then run the bash script.
 The results will be copied to a text file where you can see the working.
 To view the waveforms, uncomment the line `gtkwave test.vcd` in the `run.sh` file.

-The configuration of the ASCON variant can be changed by changing the different parameters in the `test_tb.v` file.
+The configuration of the ASCON variant can be changed by changing the different parameters in the `tb_enc+dec.v` file.
 The key, nonce, associated_data and plain_text values can also be changed in the same file.